並び順

 • Biome v2.3—Let's bring the ecosystem closer

 We’re excited to announce the release of Biome 2.3, bringing several features that have been highly requested by the community.
 This release marks a significant milestone in our journey to support the broader web ecosystem.
-Once you have upgraded to Biome v2.3.0, migrate your Biome configuration to the new version by running the migrate command: 1biome migrate --write Full support for Vue, Svelte,
+Once you have upgraded to Biome v2.3.0, migrate your Biome configuration to the new version by running the migrate command: biome migrate --write Full support for Vue, Svelte,

 Biome v2.3—Let's bring the ecosystem closer